| 1964 XM Coupe | |

 I slowly started buying the few bits and pieces that I knew I needed to make a good start on her.

-Front bar I scored on ebay for $40, it has a water bag bracket bolted through the top of it but other than that it's straighter than a truckie on the long haul across the nullabor plain!
 When I went to pick it up I managed to pick up the rest of the front end parts I needed for the measly sum of $50, front guards, bonnet, grille, headlight surrounds & front guard moulds.
-Looks like Karma has started to pay me back for all those good deeds I've done over the years
+Looks like Karma has started to pay me back for all those good deeds I've done over the years Very Happy

 So this is her as she sat nearly 24mths ago.